Whether you’re a neophyte or a veteran author, locking in a great publishing company for your work can be challenging.

 They accept submissions electronically from both independent authors and literary agents.
 They also hold annual poetry contests as an alternative means of accepting poetry works.
 All you have to do is follow the submission guidelines to the letter.

 Address: 90 Broad Street, Suite 2100, New York, NY 10004

 BOA is a non-profit publisher of fiction, poetry, and poetry-in-translation.
 It was established in 1976 and has since then earned recognition for artistic excellence.

-You can also lookup these submission guidelines for the last open A. Poulin, Jr. Poetry Prize submissions, which is held to honor a poet’s first book.
+You can also look up these submission guidelines for the last open A. Poulin, Jr. Poetry Prize submissions, which are held to honor a poet’s first book.
 Other submissions include: